Xou da Xuxa: The program

 Xou da Xuxa was directed by Marlene Mattos, with Nilton Gouveia as the production coordinator.
 The program went off the air on 31 December 1992.

-The program's name, in Portuguese, is a play on the Portuguese word "sou", meaning "I am" and a "Xuxaspelling" of the term "show".
+The program's name, in Portuguese, is a play on the Portuguese word "sou", meaning "I am" and a Portuguese respelling of the English term "show" (Portuguese uses the letter "x" for the "sh" sound).
 This gives the name a double meaning, which can be understood as either: "I belong to Xuxa" or "Xuxa's Show."

 The program showcased plays, musical acts, circus acts, cartoons and special sets.
 More than two hundred children were cast for every recording.
 Through host Xuxa, the show delivered messages about self-esteem, caring for the environment, and avoiding drug use.

 Xuxa created characters who became show trademarks.
 Supporting cast members Andrea Veiga and Andrea Faria were two of the early "Paquitas", or stage assistants to Xuxa.
 The Paquitas were commonly dressed in clothes inspired by toy soldiers with white boots.
 Dengue (Roberto Bertin), who was portrayed as a huge mosquito with multiple limbs, and Praga (Armando Moraes), a turtle, contributed by livening the scene, helping the host and befriending the children.

 The program quickly became popular.
-Xuxa referred to children as "baixinhos" (little ones), and came to be called "Rainha dos Baixinhos" ("Queen of the little people" or "Queen of Children".)
+Xuxa referred to children as "baixinhos" (little ones), and came to be called "Rainha dos Baixinhos" ("Queen of the little people" or "Queen of Children").
 Her phrase "beijinho, beijinho e tchau, tchau" ("little kiss, little kiss and bye, bye") also became popular.
 Many products were launched under the Xuxa brand, including dolls, accessories and clothing.
 The clothing range led to a fashion craze for wearing white leather boots, as "xuxinhas" became popular among children and adolescents.